rudderlabs/keydb/Prompt.md

 # KeyDB

-KeyDB is a KV store designed to be fast and scalable and eventually consistent.
+KeyDB is a Key store (not a KV store) designed to be fast and scalable and eventually consistent.

 ## Summary